 Students must apply to their college of registration to graduate at the convocation ceremony immediately following their eligibility to graduate.
-See §14.4 Name for Graduation.
+See §14.4 Name for graduation and §12.5.1 MPS nomenclature on parchment.
+Students with a pending academic appeal who wish to continue with their appeal should defer their graduation until the conclusion of the appeal process.
+(See §16.1.1)